This post is my overview post on sealers.

 It comes in 40 different colors including lightening shades like greys and whites.

 They claim zero-VOC, though the MSDS does indicate some VOCs.
-Despite the unknowns, I really liked this brand for both low odor and performance.

 Tried and True premixed oil and pigment stains went on beautifully.
 I tested the Java color on oak.